ErikoXDev/sharex-discord-storage/README.md

    - BOT_TOKEN (your discord bots token)
    - BOT_CHANNEL_ID (the channel id of your created server channel)
    - UPLOAD_PASSWORD (a password to so only you can upload files, leave empty for no password)
+   - USE_EMOJIS (set to true to use emojis in your image url)

 4. Clone this repository
 5. Run `npm install` to install packages